 Requirement 6c: Make working drawings of a project needing miter, dowel, or mortise and tenon joints and build it.

 Requirement 6d: Make a cabinet, box, or something else with a door or lid fastened with inset hinges.

-Requirement 6e: Help make and repair wooden toys for underprivileged children OR help carry out a woodworking service project approved by your counselor for a charitable organization.
+Requirement 6e: Help make wooden toys for underprivileged children OR help carry out a woodworking service project approved by your counselor for a charitable organization.

-Requirement 7: Talk with a cabinetmaker or carpenter.
-Find out about the training, apprenticeship, career opportunities, work conditions, work hours, pay rates, and union organization that woodworking experts have in your area.
+Requirement 7: Talk with a cabinetmaker or finish carpenter.
+Learn about the training, apprenticeships, career opportunities, work conditions, work hours, pay rates, and union organization that woodworking experts have in your area.